 Note that an ASG device does not necessarily attach to all types of ANs.
-ASG may attach for example to an OLT AN, and the OLT AN in turn may connect to an ONU AN.
+ASG may attach for example to PON AN, and the PON AN may in turn attach to a DPU (G.fast) AN.

-2.3.2.8 Access Nodes (AN)
+2.3.2.8 Access Node (AN) Types

-The Access Nodes will be a specific implementation the broadband access technology, such as PON technology.
-Vendors can produce AN boxes providing drivers to interface the required adapter.
-White box ANs based on industry standard chipsets are used.
+The Access Node Types are a specific implementation of a broadband access technology, such as PON technology.
+An AN type includes device types within a technology, such as network aggregation devices, intermediate devices, or customer network terminations.
+Vendors can produce AN devices providing drivers to interface to the required adapter.
+White box AN devices based on industry standard chipsets are used.
 Drivers provide a bridge between hardware supplied SDKs (software development kits) and the required adapter.